danielneves1/SC2BS/README.md

 ```
 python3 InitialWF/SelfConsistency_Method.py -alpha_ratio="$alpha_ratio" -ntotal="$ntotal" -xinitial="$xinitial" -xfinal="$xfinal" -dir="$file_in" -tau="$tau" -tinitial="$tinitial" -tfinal="$tfinal" -time_steps="$time_steps"
 ```
-This is will mainly output three files: `WF.txt`, `xpoints.txt` and `inp.txt` into the `src/sc2bs/CranckNicholson/Input` folder.
+This is will mainly output three files: `WF.txt`, `xpoints.txt` and `inp.txt` into the `src/sc2bs/CrankNicolson/Input` folder.
 Then, after compiling

 ```
-gfortran -o CranckNicholson.exe variables.f90 cloud_potential.f90 ini.f90 Main.f90 math_methods.f90 predictor.f90 wave_function.f90 writers.f90 instants.f90  modulation.f90 -ffree-line-length-none
+gfortran -o CrankNicolson.exe variables.f90 cloud_potential.f90 ini.f90 Main.f90 math_methods.f90 predictor.f90 wave_function.f90 writers.f90 instants.f90  modulation.f90 -ffree-line-length-none
 ```

 the time evolution of the initial wave function in `WF.txt` on a x-grid defined by `xpoints.txt` is obtained by running the executable

 ```
-./CranckNicholson.exe
+./CrankNicolson.exe
 ```
 Notice that the file `inp.txt`, from which the executable reads, has the remaining information for the system.
-After the simulation has ended, the outputs can be checked inside the folder `src/sc2bs/CranckNicholson/Output`, which can be plotted using the methods provided in `src/sc2bs/Read/`.
+After the simulation has ended, the outputs can be checked inside the folder `src/sc2bs/CrankNicolson/Output`, which can be plotted using the methods provided in `src/sc2bs/Read/`.
 For further information please read carefully the `run.sh`.

 If the output data is already available one can simply run the file `images.sh` to only do the plots: